Big Five personality traits: Cross-cultural and international research

+Political identification, religiosity, and language

 The Big Five Personality Model also has applications in the study of political psychology.
 Studies have been finding links between the big five personality traits and political identification.
 It has been found by several studies that individuals who score high in Conscientiousness are more likely to possess a right-wing political identification.
 On the opposite end of the spectrum, a strong correlation was identified between high scores in Openness to Experience and a left-leaning ideology.
 While the traits of agreeableness, extraversion, and neuroticism have not been consistently linked to either conservative or liberal ideology, with studies producing mixed results, such traits are promising when analyzing the strength of an individual's party identification.
 However, correlations between the Big Five and political beliefs, while present, tend to be small, with one study finding correlations ranged from 0.14 to 0.24.

-Scope of predictive power

-The predictive effects of the Big Five personality traits relate mostly to social functioning and rules-driven behavior and are not very specific for prediction of particular aspects of behavior.
-For example, it was noted that high neuroticism precedes the development of all common mental disorders and is not associated with personality by all temperament researchers.
-Further evidence is required to fully uncover the nature and differences between personality traits, temperament and life outcomes.
-Social and contextual parameters also play a role in outcomes and the interaction between the two is not yet fully understood.

-Religiosity

 Though the effect sizes are small: Of the Big Five personality traits high Agreeableness, Conscientiousness and Extraversion relate to general religiosity, while Openness relate negatively to religious fundamentalism and positively to spirituality.
 High Neuroticism may be related to extrinsic religiosity, whereas intrinsic religiosity and spirituality reflect Emotional Stability.

-Measurements

-Several measures of the Big Five exist: